 Having cancer and receiving chemotherapy treatment is scary beyond comprehension.
 There are horror stories from those who have been through it and what you see on TV and movies.

 That’s according to Matthew Miller, who lives with hairy cell leukemia and receives chemotherapy at the UnityPoint Health Allen Hospital – Community Cancer Center.
 He knows about being scared.
 He also knows a good attitude can help lead to good results, and it is infinitely easier to maintain a good attitude when surrounded by people who care.

 Much of what happens at the Community Cancer Center comes down to medicine and science.
 A significant portion remains filled by “a thousand little things,” as Miller puts it.
-As a self-described people watcher, he described what brought him peace while receiving his infusion treatments of Cladribine and Rituxan.
+As a self-proclaimed people watcher, he assessed what brought him peace while receiving his infusion treatments of Cladribine and Rituxan.

 “I saw the scheduler come around and deliver everyone’s schedule for their next appointment and happily answer questions anyone had.”

 “I watched the nurses try to ease people’s fears and anxiety while also doing paperwork, keeping track of the status of each patient, wiping down and disinfecting the chairs, fetching pillows, blankets, a fan or anything else anyone wanted that was within their power to get.”